Protein Frequently Asked Questions

 Which is the best plant protein for muscle building and recovery?

 At Bulk Nutrients, our flagship plant based protein for building muscle and aiding recovery is Earth Protein which combines pea and rice protein to create a full balanced spectrum of 18 amino acids.
 It does this in levels which are ideal for muscle growth, recovery and repair.
+Have a look at the five best plant-based supplements for muscle growth.

 High in specific Branch Chain Amino Acids (BCAAs) and Essential Amino Acids (EAAs), consuming plant-based proteins no longer need to be a compromise.